Eckmanj8966/Eckmanj8966/README.md

 - School: eckmanj8966@student.faytechcc.edu
 - Personal: joshuaeckman518@gmail.com

-Fun Fact (something unexpected about you)
-- A fun fact about myself is that I am a twin (Though, not the cool kind.
+A fun fact about myself is that I am a twin (Though, not the cool kind.
 I have a fraternal twin sister.)